Complain about media

 You cannot complain to the BAI about broadcasts received in Ireland but licensed in another country such as the United Kingdom.
 The BAI has more information about the broadcasting codes and standards.

-You should send your complaint within 14 days of the broadcaster’s decision or after a reasonable amount of time has passed and you have not received a response.
+Send your complaint within 14 days of the broadcaster’s decision or after a reasonable amount of time has passed and you have not received a response.

 If you send your complaint to the BAI after the 14 day deadline, it may still consider the case (at its discretion) but you will have to give an explanation for the delay.